This is a guest post from Adjust, mobile attribution, analytics and fraud prevention company.

 Email marketing can be an effective way to acquire users at a relatively low cost.
 With the right software that supports sending automatic emails, you can reach large audiences directly and see a great ROI.

-- Social media and influencer marketing
+- Social media and influencer marketing campaigns

 In addition to advertising with paid campaigns on social media, using the networks organically is another great way to drive traffic and installs for your app.
-Influencer marketing takes it a step further – working with influencers whose followers are your target market will help you reach new users who have come through a trusted source.
+Influencer marketing takes it a step further – working with different types of influencers whose followers are your target market will help you reach new users who have come through a trusted source.

 As your app grows, automation will become an essential tool to optimize your workflow, data management, and overall ROI.
 By reducing the heavy lifting and freeing up time, teams are able to focus on analysis and creatives that can help you push further forward.